Shakti Demonstrates How to Play a Singing Bowl

 Water Bowl Sounds

-A special sound effect can be produced by adding a small amount of water to the bottom of the singing bowl.
+A special sound effect can be produced by adding a small amount of water to the bottom of some Manipuri singing bowls.
 The sounds produced using this technique sound like dolphins singing!

 Experiment with the amount of water used.
-Usually the best effect is produced with a minimum amount of water.
-Keep a towel handy in case of spills.
+Usually, the best effect is produced with a minimum amount of water.